The Hating Game

 The Hating Game is a 2021 American romantic comedy film directed by Peter Hutchings.
 It is based on the novel of the same name by Sally Thorne, and stars Lucy Hale and Austin Stowell in the lead roles.

-It was released in theaters and video on demand on December 10, 2021, by Vertical Entertainment.
-The film received generally positive reviews from critics.
+The film was released in theaters and video on demand on December 10, 2021, by Vertical Entertainment.
+It received generally positive reviews from critics.

 Plot

 Lucy and Josh are forced to work together after their respective publishing companies are merged.
 Complete opposites in every way possible, they despise each other.
 Their rivalry comes to a head when they go face-to-face for the same promotion.
-Realizing nobody wants to work under the other, they make a bet: whoever does not get the job has to quit.
+Realizing neither wants to work under the other, they make a bet: whoever does not get the job has to quit.

-However, both become increasingly attracted to each other and share a passionate kiss in the elevator before Lucy goes on a date with a co-worker, Danny.
+However, both become increasingly attracted to each other and share a passionate kiss in the elevator before Lucy goes on a date with their co-worker Danny.
 At a company paintball event a few days later, Lucy collapses due to a fever and is brought home by Josh, who has her checked by his brother Pat, a physician.

-Lucy overhears that Josh needs a +1 for his brother‘s wedding and offers to accompany him to get even.
+Lucy overhears that Josh needs a plus one for his brother‘s wedding and offers to accompany him to pay him back.
 After they kiss again, Josh asks her to sort out things with Danny first, as he does not want to be just a fling for her.

-Later that evening, Josh invites Lucy to his apartment and reveals that he has a strained relationship with his father because he dropped out of med school, while his brother was always the favorite.
+Later that evening, after Lucy has confirmed she does not have chemistry with Danny, Lucy shows up at Josh's apartment.
+Josh invites her in, and reveals that he has a strained relationship with his father because he dropped out of med school, while his brother was always the favorite.
 They become closer, but Josh refuses to have sex with Lucy, angering her.

+Arriving at the inn for his brother‘s wedding weekend, Josh and Lucy discover the reservation was botched, so they have to share a room.
+After showering, the two finally have sex.

-During his brother‘s wedding weekend, Lucy and Josh finally have sex.
-After she finds out that Pat‘s wife is Josh‘s ex-girlfriend, she is initially angry until Josh explains to her that he is over her.
-She witnesses Josh‘s father belittle him and stands up for him, impressing Josh.
-Back at home, Josh offers Lucy to start a real relationship and forget about their bet.
+Lucy finds out from Pat's bride Mindy that she is Josh's ex-girlfriend, she is initially upset with Josh until he explains to her that he is over her.
+After witnessing Josh's father belittle him, she stands up for him, impressing Josh.
+Back at home, Josh offers to start a real relationship with Lucy and forget about their bet.

 The next day, Lucy overhears and misinterprets a conversation between Josh and their boss, concluding that Josh has been using their romance to distract her from the promotion.
 Enraged, she vows to beat Josh for the job.
-At the day of the promotion competition, Lucy gets the job as it turns out Josh had already quit to join another company.
+On the day of the promotion competition, Lucy gets the job as it turns out Josh had already quit to join another company.
 The two kiss and become a couple.